zenml-io/blog.zenml.io/_posts/2022-01-21-zenml-loves-evidently.md

 * * *

-We really enjoyed creating [this integration](https://github.com/zenml-io/zenml/releases/tag/0.5.7) for Evidently visualisations and statistical drift calculation profiles.
+We really enjoyed creating [this integration](https://github.com/zenml-io/zenml/releases/tag/0.5.7) for Evidently visualizations and statistical drift calculation profiles.
 The tool is focused and easy to use, and also a perfect example of the way ZenML allows you to easily mix and match tools that allow you to get your work done.

-Let us know if you end up using [Evidently](https://evidentlyai.com/) in your own projects!
+Let us know if you end up using the Evidently <-> ZenML integration in your own projects!
+We would love to hear any feedback you have about your specific use cases and about any ways we can make it even better.
+As always, join our [Slack](https://zenml.io/slack-invite/) to let us know or look at [our Contributions guide](https://github.com/zenml-io/zenml/blob/main/CONTRIBUTING.md) to submit an issue and/or pull request.